Culture of Australia: Football codes

 Australian rules football is the most highly attended spectator sport in Australia.
 Its core support lies in four of the six states: Victoria, South Australia, Western Australia and Tasmania.
 Originating in Melbourne and codified during the late 1850s and early 1860s, the sport is the world's oldest codified football game.
 The national competition, the Australian Football League (AFL), evolved from the Victorian Football League in 1990, and has expanded to all states except Tasmania.
 The AFL Grand Final is traditionally played on the last Saturday of September at the Melbourne Cricket Ground, the sport's "spiritual home".
 Australian rules football culture has a strong set of rituals and traditions, such as kick-to-kick and barracking.
 International rules football is a hybrid sport of Australian football and Gaelic football devised to facilitate matches between Australia and Ireland.

 Rugby union was first played in Australia in the 1860s and is followed predominately in Queensland, New South Wales and the Australian Capital Territory.
 The national team is known as the Wallabies.
 Despite having a relatively small player base, Australia has twice won the Rugby World Cup, in 1991 and 1999, and hosted the 2003 Rugby World Cup.
 Other notable competitions include the annual Bledisloe Cup, played against Australia's main rivals, the New Zealand All Blacks, and the Rugby Championship, involving South Africa, New Zealand, and Argentina.
 Provincial teams from Australia, South Africa and New Zealand compete in the annual Super Rugby competition.
 Rugby test matches are also popular and have at times become highly politicised, such as when many Australians, including the Wallabies, demonstrated against the racially selected South African teams of the 1970s.
-Notable Australian rugby union players include Sir Edward Dunlop, Mark Ella and David Campese.
+Notable Australian rugby union players include Sir Edward Dunlop, John Eales, Mark Ella and David Campese.